 “N-no thank you!” she said firmly, shaking her head.

-“Yeah, I thought you might say that.
-You don’t look like you want to hurt people.
+“Yes, I thought you might say that.
+You do not look like you wish to harm people.
 You know, when someone uses magic, it is like they are making a bullet.
-But they aren’t using metal and gunpowder.
+But they are not using metal and gunpowder.
 They are using their own souls to make bullets.
 They take a bit of their soul, and then they fire it.
 Magic is a lot like this gun.”
-He stood up, holstering the gun again.
+He stood up, holstering it.
 “You are a good girl.
-So I’m sure you won’t pick up that gun either.
-I’m sorry I scared you at the market.
-You have a very big soul, I noticed that.
+So I am sure you will not pick up that gun either.
+I am sorry I scared you at the market.
+I couldn’t help but notice that you have an unusually strong soul.
 You could make very big bullets.
-If you make bullets too big, you might become a monster too, and I also don’t want to use this gun.”
+If you make bullets too big, you might become a monster too.
+And I do not want to use this gun.”
 He turned away from her.

-From behind her the bone-shaking scream of Uncle Nimrod blew past her: “GET AWAY FROM HER, YOU DAMNED FIEND!”
+From behind them, the bone-shaking scream of Uncle Nimrod blew past her: “GET AWAY FROM HER, YOU DAMNED FIEND!”

-With the scream a powerful wind came and, completely flowing around her, struck the man in the back, knocking his hat of his head.
-He bent over to pick it up, dusting it off briefly; then he lifted it slightly above his head, before putting it back on and walking downhill with the words: “Souls be guided.”
+With the scream, a powerful gale flowed around her and struck the black priest in the back.
+The wind knocked his hat off his head.
+He bent over to pick it up before dusting it off briefly, then lifting it up to his head.
+As the Black Priest walked downhill he uttered the words: “Souls be guided.”